 The street art in London is on another level.

-In the past two decades, street art has gone from tagging walls in the middle of the night to a form of celebrated public art and I. Am.
+In the past two decades, street art has gone from tagging walls in the middle of the night to a form of celebrated public art and We.
+Are.
 Here.
 For.
 It.

 Delve into the subterranean tunnel that’s always buzzing with artists spraying new pieces, walk around the East End neighbourhood where there’s something exciting around every corner, take a jaunt around the south London concrete monolithic skyline brightened by large-scale murals.

 Not sure what to expect?
-I’ll give you a spoiler: London’s graffiti scene is diverse and joy to discover.
+We’ll give you a spoiler: London’s graffiti scene is diverse and a joy to discover.

 Even away from the festival, there’s plenty to explore….
-Anyway, enough from me – these are the London graffiti spots you shouldn’t miss.
+Anyway, enough talk, lets get on with it – these are the London graffiti spots you shouldn’t miss.

 Where to Find the Best Street Art in London